Knowledge Base

 - Press and hold the button and a number button (1−9) on the short-model remote for 3 seconds.

-- A message will appear on the screen confirming that the remote and box are paired on that channel.
+- A message will confirm: “The remote and box are paired on remote channel X.”

 Channel 0 (Universal)